New bill to give labour minister power to set employment equity targets

 18 February 2020 - 15:25

-The cabinet has approved and sent to parliament legislation that will empower the employment & labour minister to intervene and set transformation targets in the workplace.
+The cabinet has approved and sent to parliament legislation that will allow the employment and labour minister to set transformation targets in the workplace.

-Until now, the government required only “reasonable progress” on workplace transformation.
-The bill is intended to accelerate transformation and influence employers to transform more quickly.
+Until now, the government had no real targets and the Employment Equity Act (EEA) required only “reasonable progress” in workplace transformation.
+The bill is intended to accelerate transformation by putting clear targets in place.

 BL Premium